talonlab/hdwallet-desktop/README.md

 To install on Windows, download one of the following from the Releases page:

-- MSI Installer – Recommended for a guided installation process.
+- MSI Installer– Recommended for a guided installation process.

 - Executable (.exe) – A standalone version that runs without installation.